 Have you ever wild camped?
 It’s the act of setting up camp, out in nature, away from any official campsite.
 Ollie an I love to wild camp, in fact, that’s exclusively what we do.

-There are a few things you need to be aware of though, which I go through in my guide on wild camping tips and essentials.
+There are a few things you need to be aware of though, which I go through in my wild camping guide here.

-One of those things you need to know, is that in England, Wild Camping is only legal without prior permission, in Dartmoor National Park.
+One of those things you need to know, is that in England, Wild Camping is only legal without prior permission, in Dartmoor National Park which you can read more about here.
 It is a wonderful place to wild camp though.
-There are still some rules you need to follow there, which I go through in my guide on wild camping in Dartmoor.